pyheight/ttk-file-explorer/README_English.md

 ![Main Interface](./main.png)

 > [!IMPORTANT]
-> *ttk file explorer* is a **lightweight** Windows file browsing software developed by ttkbootstrap, a beautification library based on the standard TkGUI toolkit of Python.
+> *ttk file explorer* is a **lightweight** Windows file browsing software developed by `ttkbootstrap`, a beautification library based on the standard TkGUI toolkit of Python.

 > You are welcome to [feedback ](mailto:276581780@qq.com]) problems encountered during use or give valuable advice!